Chocolate Coconut Peanut Butter Balls

 1 cup (240 mL)peanut butter

 1¼ cups (94 g)unsweetened shredded coconut

-- Transfer the rolled balls to a plate and place them in the fridge or freezer while melting the chocolate.
+- Scoop up a tablespoon of the mixture and roll it into a ball**.
+Transfer the rolled balls to a plate and place them in the fridge or freezer.

-- Let the chocolate cool off a little bit.
-Meanwhile, line a baking tray or plate with parchment paper.
+- Meanwhile, melt the chocolate in a microwave or on a stovetop, using a double boiler.
+Let the chocolate cool off a little bit.
+Then line a baking tray or plate with parchment paper.

 - Take the peanut butter balls out of the fridge and use two forks to dip the balls into the chocolate to coat them completely.
 Let the excess chocolate drip off and transfer to the parchment paper.

-- If desired, sprinkle some chopped coconut flakes or salted peanuts on top, before the chocolate has hardened.
+- If desired, sprinkle with a topping before the chocolate has hardened.
 Enjoy!

 Let us know what you think

 Nutrition per ball

 |Saturated fat||5.5 g|